gabrielflorit/gulp-smoosher/README.md

 ```

 ### Ignore files not found
-When the option `ignoreFilesNotFound` is true the plugin will keep running even if it finds a nonexistent file
+When the option `ignoreFilesNotFound` is true the plugin will keep running even if it finds a nonexistent file:

 ```js
 gulp.task('default', function () {